9dots/get-coding-curricula/3-5/grade-3-archived/lesson-plans/lesson-6/lesson.md

 - [ ] **Model** the steps to read a chunk of code that contains a loop.
 Have students follow along on their handout.
 Uncover each line of code one at a time using an index card.
 Make a tally at the end of the sequence to keep track of how many times you’ve repeated the sequence.

-> > “Before we can write the code to make our enemies move like that, we need to know how to read the code.
+> > “Before we can write the code to make our enemies move in a loop, we need to know how to read the code.
 We are going to use Rover to practice reading loops.
 Today Rover understands a new instruction - Paint.
 When Rover sees a Paint block, he will color in the square he is on.”

 > > “Use your index card to uncover each line of code one block at a time.”
 Narrate what you’re doing at each step.